openkim/kliff/docs/source/auto_examples/example_kim_SW_Si.rst

 trajectories at different temperatures.
 Download the training set :download:`Si_training_set.tar.gz <https://raw.githubusercontent.com/mjwen/kliff/pytorch/examples/Si_training_set.tar.gz>`
 and extract the tarball: ``$ tar xzf Si_training_set.tar.gz``.

-The data is stored in **extended xyz** format, and see TODO for an introduction of this format.
+The data is stored in **extended xyz** format, and see :ref:`doc.dataset` for more information of this format.

 .. warning::
    The ``Si_training_set`` is just a toy data set for the purpose to demonstrate